oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 ### EXMGR

 ### HR
 HR is the gruffy boi.
+He is the strongest one, and therefore has a pretty rough and tough personality.

+He isn't the most welcoming, and is very iritable.
+HR is also quite unpleasant to interact with at times.

 ### PCR